MingyuJ666/The-Impact-of-Reasoning-Step-Length-on-Large-Language-Models/README.md

 If you find this codebase helpful, please consider to cite:
 ```
 @article{jin2024impact,
-  title={The Impact of Reasoning Step Length on Large Language Models},
+  title={The impact of reasoning step length on large language models},
-  author={Jin, Mingyu and Yu, Qinkai and Zhao, Haiyan and Hua, Wenyue and Meng, Yanda and Zhang, Yongfeng and Du, Mengnan and others},
+  author={Jin, Mingyu and Yu, Qinkai and Shu, Dong and Zhao, Haiyan and Hua, Wenyue and Meng, Yanda and Zhang, Yongfeng and Du, Mengnan},
   journal={arXiv preprint arXiv:2401.04925},
   year={2024}
 }